addhen/klocation/docs/setup.md

 ## Installation

-To use `klocation` in your project, add the following dependencies to your build.gradle file:
+To use `klocation` artifact in your project, add the following dependencies to your gradle build file:

 ```kotlin
 dependencies {